NextronSystems/asgard-manual/usage/troubleshooting.rst

 ------------------------------

 The most common error is to define a simple hostname instead of a valid FQDN during installation.
-This happens in cases in which no domain name has been set in the setup step :ref:`usage/setup:network configuration` (``Domain name``).
+This happens if no domain name has been set during the setup step :ref:`usage/setup:network configuration` (``Domain name``).

 This leads to a variety of different problems.

-The most important problem is that ASGARD Agents that install on end systems will never be able to resolve and connect to the ASGARD server.
+The most important problem is that ASGARD Agents that install on endpoints will never be able to resolve and connect to the ASGARD server.

 Errors that appear in these cases
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~